isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The original DHCPv4 specification (`RFC
-2131 <https://tools.ietf.org/html/rfc2131>`__) states that if a client requests an address in the INIT-REBOOT state, of which the server has no knowledge, the server must remain silent, except if the server knows that the client has requested an IP address from the wrong network.
-By default, Kea follows the behavior of the ISC dhcpd daemon instead of the specification and also remains silent if the client requests an IP address from the wrong network, because configuration information about a given network segment is not known to be correct.
+2131 <https://tools.ietf.org/html/rfc2131>`__) states that if a client requests an address in the INIT-REBOOT state of which the server has no knowledge, the server must remain silent, except if the server knows that the client has requested an IP address from the wrong network.
+By default, Kea follows the behavior of the ISC ``dhcpd`` daemon instead of the specification and also remains silent if the client requests an IP address from the wrong network, because configuration information about a given network segment is not known to be correct.
 Kea only rejects a